amitjoy/osgifx/README.md

 ### Installation

-To use it in the OSGi environment, you need to install `in.bytehue.osgifx.console.agent` and set `osgi.fx.agent.port` system property in the runtime
+To use the agent in the OSGi environment, you need to install `in.bytehue.osgifx.console.agent` and set `osgi.fx.agent.port` system property in the runtime

 --------------------------------------------------------------------------------------------------------------

 #### Project import for development

-**Import as Eclipse Projects**

 1. Install Bndtools
 2. Import all the projects (`File -> Import -> General -> Existing Projects into Workspace`)